andreigue/vex-123-for-parents/vex123_parent_guide.md

 The VEX 123 Coder and its Coder Cards transition from the robot's touch buttons to a visually intuitive format for programming.
 The cards remove the need to remember button sequences by clearly showing each command, making it simpler to control the robot and create complex sequences.
 With the Coder, children can move beyond basic commands to explore more advanced programming concepts such as control flow.

 Once batteries are inserted in the VEX Coder, you can turn it on by pressing the Start button.
-To connect the Coder to the robot, press and hold the Start and Stop buttons on the Coder and the Left and Right buttons on the Robot for 5 seconds until the yellow lights appear, signaling the start of the pairing process.
+To connect the Coder to the robot, press and hold the (green) Start and (red) Stop buttons on the Coder and the Left and Right buttons on the Robot for 5 seconds until the yellow lights appear, signaling the start of the pairing process.
 You only need to pair them once, and they will stay connected for subsequent uses.

 For more details about the Coder, visit [Using the VEX Coder](https://kb.vex.com/hc/en-us/articles/360055037612-Using-the-VEX-Coder).